 There aren’t many conferences as competitive from top to bottom in college football than the Southeastern Conference.
-Heading into the 2018 SEC Championship, that high standard rings especially true for the Alabama Crimson Tide and Georgia Bulldogs.
-Combined, these two historic programs own 39 SEC titles and will put a 40th on the shelf when they face off in Atlanta, Georgia.
+Those high standards ring especially true for the Alabama Crimson Tide and Georgia Bulldogs.
+Tthese two historic programs own 40 SEC titles between them, most recently meeting in Atlanta, Georgia for the title back in 2018.

-One of Alabama’s most memorable titles, though, came back during the 1999 SEC Championship game against the Florida Gators.
+One of the University of Alabama’s most memorable titles, though, came back during the 1999 SEC Championship game against the Florida Gators.
 That game featured several future NFL players, and one play that stands out as one of the greatest in SEC title game history.

 That 1999 Bama team was lead by quarterback Andrew Zow and All-American running back Shaun Alexander.
 The team had a year that was full of close games, including losses to Louisiana Tech and Tennessee, and a huge Iron Bowl victory over Auburn.
 Earlier that season, the Tide scored a victory over then-No. 3 Florida, which snapped the Gators 31-game home winning streak under head coach Steve Spurrier.